formly-js/angular-formly-templates-ionic/README.md

 # Angular-Formly: Ionic Framework Templates

-This is a shell repository for templates for [ionic](http://ionicframework.com/) for [angular-formly](https://github.com/formly-js/angular-formly).
+This is a template for Angular-Formly and [Ionic](http://ionicframework.com/).
+This library is not standalone and requires angular-formly to be present and loaded.

-**This is still a work in progress and needs some tests.**
+### ToDos

-### Want to contribute?
+Write tests
-Ping us on [Issue #1](https://github.com/formly-js/angular-formly-templates-ionic/issues/1) or submit or Pull Request
+Move to gulp